 B. Courses in a Related Discipline

 Two upper-division courses in one discipline, the discipline to be selected with departmental approval.
 Courses that are crosslisted with a history course do not satisfy this requirement.

 C. Upper-Division Writing Requirement

 Students are required to complete one upper-division course from Group A (study within the area of the major) by the end of their junior year.
-They must inform the instructor of the course in advance of their plan to use the term paper (or papers) in fulfillment of the writing requirement for the major.
+They must inform the instructor of the course in advance of their plan to use the term paper (or papers) in fulfillment of the writing requirement for the major, and must co-register for the 0-credit HIS 459.
 In addition to the grade for the course, the instructor makes a second evaluation of writing competency in the field of history.
 If the second evaluation is favorable, the paper will be submitted to the Undergraduate Director for final approval.

 Students should consult with the department advisor to ensure that their plan for completing the Upper Division Writing Requirement is consistent with university graduation requirements for General Education.
 Students completing the Stony Brook Curriculum (SBC) must complete a course that satisfies the "Write Effectively within One's Discipline" (WRTD) learning objective to graduate.
 The Upper Division Writing Requirement is consistent in most cases with the SBC learning outcomes for WRTD.

 1. No transferred course with a grade lower than C may be applied toward Requirement A.

 Departmental majors with a minimum g.p.a. of 3.50 in history courses and related disciplines as specified in the major requirements are eligible to enroll in the History honors program at the beginning of their senior year.